Thewbi/neorv32/README.md

 # Cache (Bus Host)

 The memory hierarchy might in extrem cases go from (ancient) tape drives up to registers inside the CPU silocone.
-The close to the CPU data is stored, the faster processing will be, also the higher the prices and less amount of memory will be available.
+The closer to the CPU data is stored, the faster processing will be, also the higher the prices and less amount of memory will be available.
 Matrix manipulation requires the data be transferred from DMEM into the CPU hardware.
 A cache is inserted into the memory hierachy between CPU and DMEM to speed up processing based on the fact that cache locality is anticipated as applications tend to have a certain amount of locality instead of randomly jumping around in memory.
-As a feedback effect, software can be designed and structured with cache locality in mind so that thee speed up through cache locality will come into effect.
+As a feedback effect, software can be designed and structured with cache locality in mind so that the speed up through cache locality will come into effect.

 When the cache loads large chunks of DMEM or IMEM using burst transfer and the CPU accesses the cache instead of IMEM and DMEM directly, then a speed-up will occur.
 A cache-miss however causes a burst-transfer and causes overhead.
 If the system strikes a net-positive balance between cache-hit and cache-miss, caching will provide a speed-up.